 Physiomesh: Ideal for Laparoscopic Repair of Ventral Hernias?

 Traditional hernia surgery’s preferred for obese patients, but laparoscopic repair is rising in popularity because it’s less invasive.
 This technique fixes small tissue tears or openings using tiny incisions made from laparoscopes (miniature telescopes inserted in the abdomen).
 In laparoscopic repairs, a surgeon makes three to four small incisions in the abdominal wall and then inserts small tubes, allowing an endoscope and dissecting instruments to pass through.

 The operating team can view the surgery’s progress using a video screen.
 Through the smallest possible incision, surgeons dissect the canal (hole in the abdominal wall) and move organs back into place.
-Physiomesh is then sewn in place to help reinforce weakened abdominal wall tissue.
+The surgeon then sews Physiomesh into place to help reinforce weakened abdominal wall tissue.
 Because it’s less invasive, patients often enjoy a faster recovery time and less pain than traditional hernia repair surgery methods.

 Although laparoscopic surgery is ideal for ventral hernia repairs, Physiomesh is not.
 Ethicon voluntarily recalled Physiomesh in 2016 because studies showed it had a higher hernia recurrence rate than other comparable devices.
-If you had repair surgery using Physiomesh, you may be eligible for compensation if you experienced hernia recurrence.
-Fill out your free Physiomesh claim review form today and an attorney will contact you to discuss your case.
+If you had hernia surgery and suffered afterwards, you may qualify for a cash settlement.
+Fill out your free claim review form today and an attorney will contact you to discuss your case.

 Related: Hernia Recurrence Risks: Which Type of Mesh Implant Is Safest?